 Vegas is a city like no other.
 The Entire Stip area is devoted to nothing but entertainment.
 Hotels, Casinos Bars Restaurants, Pools, and Shops.
-There is not Businesses, No Office Blocks, and no (real)Homes.
+There are no Businesses, No Office Blocks, and no (real)Homes.
 This leaves a lot of Hotel Real Estate and choosing the right hotel is crucial to getting the best Vegas Experience.
-Choosing your perfect Vegas Hotel is no Easy feat however with all this choice.
+Choosing your perfect Vegas Hotel is no easy feat, however, with all these choices.

 Our 10 Best Hotels on the Las Vegas Strip aims to help narrow down the choice and help you pick out the perfect hotel for you.
-We explain the pro’s and cons of each hotel and why we think you might like it or point out the things that put people off.
-Getting the Right Hotel really makes or break and while some people are sipping bubbles with a view of the Fountains, you might end up overlooking a carpark or rooftop in a small grotty room.
-Money is not always the deciding factor choosing smart is the only way to ensure you get the best room for your budget!
+We explain the pros and cons of each hotel and why we think you might like it or point out the things that put people off.
+Getting the Right Hotel really makes or breaks the trip, and while some people are sipping bubbles with a view of the Fountains, you might end up overlooking a parking lot or rooftop in a small grotty room.
+Money is not always the deciding factor, choosing smart is the only way to ensure you get the best room for your budget!

 In fact, it means more than that.
-Some strip hotels while on the strip are actually so far at the ends of the strip they might as well be off-strip.
-Mandalay Bay, Circus Circus, The Stratosphere can all really be considered Off-Strip despite their address clearly being Las Vegas Boulevard.
+Some strip hotels, while on the strip are actually so far at the ends of the strip that they might as well be off-strip.
+Mandalay Bay, Circus Circus, and The Stratosphere can all really be considered Off-Strip despite their address clearly being Las Vegas Boulevard.
 Staying Off-Strip means whenever you want to go anywhere you will need a Taxi/Uber/Bus/Monorail.
-Most Resorts have everything you need but really, Part of the Vegas Experience in Exploring Vegas, if every time you want to pop outside to check-out the strip you need to pay $5+ for an Uber it gets tiring.
+Most Resorts have everything you need but really, Part of the Vegas Experience in Exploring Vegas, if every time you want to pop outside to check out the strip you need to pay $5+ for an Uber it gets tiring.
 And really there is no need.
-There is a Hotel to suit everyone right in the heart of the action and our list of top 10 Strip hotel will show you the perfect hotel for you.
+There is a Hotel to suit everyone right in the heart of the action and our list of top 10 Strip hotels will show you the perfect hotel for you.

 Top 10 Hotels On The Las Vegas Strip – Our List

 Our list is not simply a top 10.
 We have tried to include something for everyone.
-We have looked at budget Midrange Highend, considered value for money and room size and views.
-When considering the price we never look at the bottom end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
+We have looked at budget, Midrange, and High-end options, and considered value for money, room size, and views.
+When considering the price we never look at the bottom-end rooms but what you need to spend to get a decent view, which is all part of the Vegas Experience.
 We have also considered Resort Facilities, and Fees, along with Location!
 This factor is so important as the strip appears very small on maps.
 This is not the case and it can take up to 10mins to walk a single Hotel block!
-In 100°F Heat Being Central is ESSENTIAL!
+In 100°F+ heat, being central is ESSENTIAL!

 We have also ONLY included Resort Hotels.
 There are a number of ultra-budget options such as the Travelodge and Best Western.
-But for us, Vegas is all about the Glitz and Glamour yo get from the Big Resorts.
-You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit from the experience.
-For only a few hundred $$ more you can be in a Tower Site sipping pre-dinner drinks overlooking one of the most spectacular views in the world.
+But for us, Vegas is all about the Glitz and Glamour you get from the Big Resorts.
+You can still have a great Vegas Experience staying outside a Big Casino Resort but you are just missing a bit of the experience.
+For only a few hundred $$ more you can be in a Tower Suite sipping pre-dinner drinks overlooking one of the most spectacular views in the world.

-We have Given Location rating for all the Hotels on our list out of 3*
+We have Given Location ratings for all the Hotels on our list out of 3*

 Las Vegas Hotel Prices